graminou/autobackup/README.md

 ## 2. settings.py
 Your personal settings are to be written in settings.py (comments included)

+**_Beware : sources paths must NOT end with / otherwise rsync copies the content of the source without its parent folder (and messes the target...)

 ## 3. autobackup.py
 Comments included.
 Note that rsync is launched to have an incremental backup, with no remove file option.
 To be changed if other options suit your nedd better.